SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 I thought if I build it THEY WILL COME.
 But they didn’t.

-So I started furiously Googling “What’s the best way to find customers online” and “How to make 1 billion dollars on the internet” and there are quite a few ways to do it but the one thing that kept coming up time and time again was SEO.
+So I started Googling “What’s the best way to find clients online” and “How do I stand out in competitive markets like Vancouver” and there are quite a few ways to do it but the one thing that kept coming up time and time again was SEO.

-It’s called SEO (Search Engine Optimization), which sounds boring and horrendously technical (which it kinda is), but I promise it’s easier than trying to figure out what the Instagram algorithm wants from us this week or spending 4-5 hours a day editing a Facebook Reel for 20 views.
+It’s called SEO (Search Engine Optimization), which sounds boring and technical, but I promise it’s easier than trying to figure out what the Instagram algorithm wants from us this week or spending 4-5 hours a day editing a Facebook Reel for 20 views.

-So grab your coffee (or wine - it might make this more fun), and let’s break this crap down in the simplest way I possibly can. 🚀
+So grab your coffee, and let’s break this down in the simplest way I possibly can.

-Annoying Truth 1: Google Needs to Know You Exist
+Step 1: Google Needs to Know Your Wellness Practice Exists

-Picture Google as your group chat’s go-to friend - the one who always knows the best places to shop, eat and do business.
+Picture Google as your go-to friend for recommendations - the one who always knows the best places to shop, eat and do business.

 If she hasn’t heard of you, she’s not recommending you to anyone.
-And if Google’s not recommending your business, it’s like you’re invisible to potential customers.
-That sucks.
-You want Google to drop your name to people searching for what you offer.
+And if Google’s not recommending your business, it’s like you’re invisible to potential clients.
+You want Google to suggest your practice to people searching for what you offer.

 Here’s are easiest first steps to get on Google’s radar: